How to Become a Data Analyst

 If you’re new to the world of data analysis, you’ll want to start by developing some foundational knowledge in the field.
 Getting a broad overview of data analytics can help you decide whether this career is a good fit while equipping you with job-ready skills.

 It used to be that most entry-level data analyst positions required a bachelor’s degree.
 While many positions still do require a degree, that’s beginning to change.
-While you can develop foundational knowledge and enhance your resume with a degree in math, computer science, or another related field, you can also learn what you need through alternative programs, like professional certificate programs, bootcamps, or self-study courses.
+You can develop foundational knowledge and enhance your resume with a degree in math, computer science, or another related field—or you can also learn what you need through alternative programs, like professional certificates, bootcamps, or self-study courses.

 2. Build your technical skills.